nordineb/k8s-training/labs/II/README.md

 kubens nordine
 ```

-By default `kubetl` commands only apply to the current namespace, unless "--namespace" i explicitly provided.
+By default `kubectl` commands only apply to the current namespace, unless "--namespace" i explicitly provided.

 * When a namespace is deleted, all resources inside the namespaces are deleted
 * Namespaces can have resource limits